muhammad-tamim/JavaScript-notes/README.md

 ```

 Note:
 - Pre-increment (++i): First increments the value of i, then assigns it.
-- Post-increment (i++): First assigns the value, then increments it.
+- Post-increment (i++): First assigns the value of i, then increments it.

 ### Comparison Operator (>, <, >=, <=, ==, ===, !=, !==):